-Measure 2018-19 2019-20 2020-21 Number of school days dedicated to Staff Development and Continuous Improvement 5 5 5
+Measure Measure 2018-19 2019-20 2020-21 Number of school days dedicated to Staff Development and Continuous Improvement 5 5 5

 A constructive evaluation process promotes quality instruction and is a fundamental element in a sound educational program.
 Evaluations and formal observations are designed to encourage common goals and to comply with the state's evaluation criteria and district policies.
-Temporary and probationary teachers are evaluated annually and tenured teachers are evaluated every other year.
+Temporary and probationary teachers are evaluated annually and tenured teachers every other year, veteran teachers evaluated every third year or as needed.